The Reasons Behind Why You Should See Your Dentist Twice a Year

 If you are at high risk for disease or have a history of getting a lot of cavities, you may need to visit your dentist every three months rather than once or twice a year, especially if you have or fall in the group of:

-Some can get by with fewer dental visits, while others may need more visits for prevention.
+Some can get by with fewer dental appointments, while others may need more visits for prevention.
 It’s also not a static number for you throughout your lifetime.
-If you are experiencing a time of high stress or even illness, you may need to visit your dentist more frequently.
+If you are experiencing a time of high stress or illness, you may need to visit your dentist more frequently.